-I’m sure you family, friends, and the world has given you such an idea and that’s how you got in this mess.
+I’m sure your family, friends, and the world has given you such an idea, and that’s how you got into this mess.

 So before you go making probably the biggest investment of your life, let me give you a better understanding of what really happens behind your final decision.

 This is no small deal and it must be treated and handled in a way that works for you.

 With this post, I hope to enlighten you on several misconceptions about buying and renting as well as what I think when it comes to making a decision.